updated September 2017

 10. Listen for the zebras: Look for any other sources of trouble.

-The saying “When you hear hoof beats, expect horses, not zebras” is very true when it troubleshooting and maintaining your server.
-Thus, always consider the regular sources of trouble.
+The saying “When you hear hoof beats, expect horses, not zebras” is very true when it comes to IT troubleshooting and maintaining your server.
+Thus, always consider regular sources of trouble.
 However, if you have checked through the common sources of problems but are still unable to fix the server, then look out for the uncommon sources of trouble like the server security settings, client licenses and the routers.
-This might be very challenging hence you might consider IT consulting at this point.
+This might be very challenging and you might consider IT consulting at this point.

 Whichever way you look at it, server failure is all but fun.
-However, you can make the experience of maintaining your server a lot less traumatic for you as well as your users by following the steps discussed above.
+However, you can make the experience of maintaining your server a lot less traumatic by following the steps discussed above.
 However, if you do not have the resources and skills, then consider hiring a network support company to help you get your server in a sound working condition.
 Love your company's resources, and they will love you back.